codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

 ```

 We set the `url` attribute as a binding to the `'url'` value available in the Store.
 If `href` matches `url`, additional CSS class `active` is applied to indicate the link that is currently active.

+Oh, and don't forget to commit your changes.